smithal0712-beep/urbanrise-connect/README.md

 * Currently Live

-This system is **deployed and actively running** at UrbanRise Community.
+This system is **deployed and actively running** at HighRise  Community.
 Hosting: Ubuntu VPS · Docker · Cloudflare SSL · Nginx

 ---